TaintBench/TaintBench.github.io/taintbenchFramework.md

 title: TaintBench Framework
 subtitle: Faster Construction, Automatic Evaluation, Easier Inspection
 ---
+Along with the [TaintBench suite](taintbenchSuite.md), we contribute the TaintBench framework to the research community.
+The TaintBench framework is a set of tools that are designed to support benchmark suite construction, automatic evaluation of Android taint analysis tools and manual inspection of analysis results.
 # Part 1 -- Construction
 The following tools support benchmark suite construction:
 - ## TB-Extractor (Jadx Extension)